Arab nationalism: Attempts at unity

 In 1964, Egypt, Iraq and North Yemen formed a Unified Political Command in order to prepare the gradual merger in a new United Arab Republic, however, both projects failed in 1966 and 1967.
 In 1971 and 1972 Muammar Gaddafi attempted to unite Libya, Egypt, Sudan and Syria to form the Federation of Arab Republics.
 This loose union lasted until 1977 when it split due to political and territorial disputes between the republics' leadership.
 In 1974, Muammar Gaddafi and Habib Bourguiba attempted their two nations of Libya and Tunisia to form the Arab Islamic Republic.
-The plan was rejected by Bourgiba due to his realization of unity of the Maghreb states.
+The plan was rejected by Bourgiba due to his realization of the unity of the Maghreb states.
 This would later become the Arab Maghreb Union.

 In October 1978, Iraqi President Ahmed Hassan al-Bakr began working closely with Syrian President Hafez al-Assad to foil the Camp David Accords.
 They signed a charter in Baghdad for Joint National Action which provided for the "closest form of unity ties" including "complete military unity" as well as "economic, political and cultural unification".
 An agreement to unify the two states was to come into effect in July 1979.
 However, Iraqi Vice President Saddam Hussein was fearful of losing his power to Assad (who was supposed to become the deputy leader in the new union) and forced al-Bakr into retirement under threat of violence.
 Although unity talks did continue between Assad and Saddam after July 1979, but Assad rejected Iraqi demands for a full merger between the two states and for the immediate deployment of Iraqi troops into Syria.
 Instead Assad, perhaps fearful of Iraqi domination and a new war with Israel, advocated a step-by-step approach.
 The unity talks were eventually suspended indefinitely after an alleged discovery of a Syrian plot to overthrow Saddam Hussein in November 1979.